-- a) how accommodation has been adapted to the needs of children; - b) the age range, number and sex of children for whom it is intended that accommodation is to be provided; and - c) the type of accommodation, including sleeping accommodation. - a) The home is a large, semi-detached house which has been adapted to meet all health and safety and fire safety requirements.
-Wherever possible it is the intention to keep the appearance of the interior and exterior of the home as similar to a normal family home as possible with a minimum of signage and notices and an emphasis on an evolving environment of colour choices, fixtures and furnishings based on the combined input of the Manager, staff and children. - b) Cornwall Lodge Is registered for up to three children of either gender although currently operating as an all boy's home.
-The normal admission age is between 8 and 16 years, although children outside of this range may be considered subject to matching considerations and impact assessment with other children in placement.
-A child may be placed in Cornwall Lodge on an interim basis.
+- a) how accommodation has been adapted to the needs of children; - b) the age range, number and sex of children for whom it is intended that accommodation is to be provided; and - c) the type of accommodation, including sleeping accommodation. - a) The home is a large, end of terraced home which has been adapted to meet all health and safety and fire safety requirements.
+It is important that the home does not stand out as a children's home in the area and therefore adopts the general aesthetics of the rest of the houses in the road.
+The home allows for the children to be able to have time to themselves, or 1:1 time with adults, as well as providing space for more communal activities. - b) Royal Oak House Is registered for up to three children of either gender, although currently operating as an all boy's home.
+The normal admission age is between 8 and 16 years although children outside of this range may be considered subject to matching considerations and impact assessment with other children in placement.
+A child may be placed in Royal Oak House on an interim basis.
 Before agreeing to the placement, the Registered Manger, or in their absence the Area Manager would complete a compatibility assessment and risk assessment forms.
 The admission process is, to the home, the exact same as a permanent placement with an admission's meeting held outlining the aims of the placement.
-The duration of the placement needs to be clearly outlined with a date confirmed as to when the placement will end and the child will leave the home. - c) The home has a communal kitchen/dining room, lounge and an activity room which boasts an array of things to do.
-There is one shower, a bath and one toilet for the children to use.
-Each child has their own bedroom and this is, within reason decorated to their own personal taste so that the space is individual to them and one that they feel comfortable in.
-The bedrooms are situated on the first floor of the home and each bedroom is furnished to a high standard with single bed, chest of drawers, bedside cabinet and wardrobe.
-There is a television in each child's room and each child is provided with a safety storage box that they can lock away and secure any personal items they wish to keep safe or alternatively they can give these items to a staff member for safe keeping in the office.
-Children will, where appropriate, be offered the opportunity to have their own keys to their bedroom.
-There are two staff bedrooms, both also located on the first floor.
-At night time when the home is settled the staff members sleeping in retire to their respective room and undertake a sleep-in duty.
-The staff undertaking the sleep-in duty are available for the children throughout the night.
-The home is well decorated and furnished to a high level.
-In the lounge the children are provided with a satellite television, good quality soft furnishings and a homely environment.
-The kitchen / dining room has a table which is large enough for everyone to be able to sit and eat a meal together.
-The kitchen is well equipped with modern cooking appliances.
+The duration of the placement needs to be clearly outlined with a date confirmed as to when the placement will end and the child will leave the home. - c) The home has a communal lounge, a separate kitchen and dining room and a large games room.
+There is a choice of using a shower room or a separate bathroom and two toilets for the children to use.
+Each child has their own bedroom and where possible prior to being placed the children's choice of decoration is discussed and the room is made ready for them as they wish.
+If this is not possible the children will be asked about their preferences when they arrive and their choices taken into account.
+Each bedroom is furnished to a good standard with single bed, chest of drawers, bedside cabinet and wardrobe, there is also a television in each child's room.
+As each child has their own room, the children are encouraged to maintain this at a good level and understand that all bedrooms are private and personal and that visits to others bedrooms are not permitted.
+The children are offered the opportunity to have their own bedroom keys which also enables them to keep their own space secure and private.
+This is important as quite often in the past children will not have been provided with a space of their own - the adults in the home fully understand and respect the importance and value of this to the young person.
+To this end the adults in the home will not enter the children's bedrooms without prior permission unless there are safeguarding concerns.